Planning a trip? New app lets friends help

 The app is based on the idea that friends have an understanding of the likes and dislikes and the personal circumstances of the person planning the trip.

-It also allows users to access their itinerary while traveling, along with their friends' tips for each venue.
+It also allows users to access their itinerary while travelling, along with their friends' tips for each venue.
 Each venue is plotted on a map, complete with its address and phone number.

 Users can also create a trip album and share photos directly from the venues that their friends recommended.